 Why do the main canals form circular arcs rather than straight lines?

 The city grew outwards from the centre around 1640.
-The arc shape to some extent reflects the shape of the centre as the city extended outwards.
+The canals are man-made and the arc shape to some extent reflects the shape of the centre as the city extended outwards.
 The unique architecture of the Canal Ring is an expression of the economic success in the Golden Age.

 When were the canal houses in Amsterdam built?